chuangus/HKEX_Data_Visualizations/README.md

 https://chuangus-hkex-data-visualizations-hkex-ipo-app-ywr938.streamlitapp.com/

 There is a connection error due  to InvestPy not working.
-This can only be resolved by waiting
+This can only be resolved by waiting for InvestPy to update in the future.